Birmingham Hit and Run Accident Lawyers

 Why Hire Farris, Riley & Pitt, LLP to Handle My Case?

 The attorneys at Farris, Riley & Pitt, LLP take the trust our clients place in us incredibly seriously.
 When you call upon us for help after sustaining an injury, we know that you are going through a difficult time.
 We are here to help shoulder the burden.

 Our injury lawyers have decades of experience fighting for Alabamians who have been harmed by the careless or reckless actions of others.
 We work with people from all walks of life with the deep-rooted belief that, no matter who you are, you deserve the support of a well-resourced and experienced lawyer.
 With values of family, fairness, and justice central to our mission, we are committed to making sure that our clients’ lives are not upended by the wrongful actions of another person.

-While we are committed to being a compassionate, guiding force for our clients, we also strive to achieve the best possible results in and out of the courtroom.
+We strive to achieve the best possible results in and out of the courtroom.
 Numbers speak, and we have the record to prove why families in Birmingham have been trusting us for years.
 Our lawyers understand the difference that a fair settlement or favorable verdict can make, which is why we fight for the maximum amount of compensation possible.
 We have won millions of dollars on behalf of injury victims and families who needed it most, and we are ready to get to work to help you too.

 Hit and Run Cases We Handle

 Drive Safe Alabama offers some troubling statistics regarding crash rates within the state.
 In 2017, a crash was reported every 200 seconds and collisions involving injuries were reported every eleven minutes.
 No matter if you were walking, cycling, or driving at the time of your injury, it is important that you seek the medical help that you need.
 Though some accident victims never recover fully, early treatment can still drastically improve the medical outcome.
 Some commonly reported hit and run injuries include:

 - Broken bones